galexynye/midi-sequencing/src/pages/article/2018-11-19-controlling-logic-with-a-midi-controller/index.md

 # date: '2018-11-19'
 date: '2019-06-06'
 learn: true
-category: 'Music Tech'
+category: 'Studio'
 categoryDescription: 'Music Making Tech and How to Use It'
-subcategory: ['DAW']
+subcategory: ['Logic']
-tags: ['studio','midi-controller', 'midi', 'logic', 'm-audio', 'advanced']
+tags: ['studio','midi-controller', 'midi', 'logic']
 featuredImage: './MidiControllerCCProgrammingFI.jpg'
 metaDescription: "Setting up a my midi controller for Logic X was one of the best things I've done to improve my workflow.
 This article show you to setup your own custom midi mappings for Logic."
 ---